Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Deterministic evolution and ancestral structures

+In models of adaptation, long-term evolutionary dynamics are often described by pulled traveling waves, whose advance is controlled by rare individuals at the leading edge of the population \cite{hallatschek2011noisy}.

+The critical curve $\mu\to\gamma_{c}(\mu)$, which separates the survival of the fittest and luckiest regimes, also delineates a phase transition between what we call semipulled and fully pulled waves.
 To explain the nature of the transition, we first note that the dynamics of the wave contains some partial information on the ancestral structure of the underlying population.
 Recall that

 where the maximization problem arises from integrating the contribution of all the population at time $n-1$ and then applying the Laplace method to extract the main contribution at $x$ from the previous generation.
 This overwhelming contribution by a single location is captured by the $\sup$ in the previous formula.
-This entails that the ancestor of an individual at position $x$ is likely to be found at positive
+This entails that the ancestor of an individual at position $x$ is likely to be found at

 in the previous generation.
 Let us now consider an individual at distance $x$ from the extremal genotypes (right tip of the wave).
-From the previous equation, we deduce that the distance of its ancestor from the tip (of the wave in the previous generation) is given by
+From the previous equation, we deduce that the distance of its ancestor from the tip (of the wave in the previous generation) is given by the ancestral map

 where $g$ is the traveling wave.
 Let $A^{(n)}$ be the $n$th iteration of the ancestral map $A$.
-In turn, the genotype of the ancestor $n$ generations backward in time is at distance $A^{(n)}(x)$ from the tip of the wave $n$ generations backward in time.
+That is, the genotype of the ancestor $n$ generations backward in time is at distance $A^{(n)}(x)$ from the tip of the wave $n$ generations backward in time.
 It turns out that the two evolutionary regimes dictate different behaviors for the ancestral map $A$.
-This is formally proved in Theorem~S.1.2 in SM, and graphically explained in the bottom panels of Fig \ref{fig:4pannelsprofiles}.
+This is formally proved in Theorem~\ref{thm:ancestralLineages} in SM, and graphically explained in the bottom panels of Fig~\ref{fig:4pannelsprofiles} (see also the Summary after Theorem~\ref{thm:reprod} in SM).

-In the strong regime, $A^{(n)}(x)$ reaches $0$ in finitely many generations so that that the ancestor of any individual is directly at the tip of the wave.
-Thus, the wave at a given time is generated (or pulled) by few extremal individuals close to the tip and is said to be {\it fully-pulled}.
-See bottom right panel of Fig \ref{fig:4pannelsprofiles}.
+In the selection of the luckiest regime ($\gamma<\gamma_{c}(\mu)$), $A^{(n)}(x)$ reaches $0$ in finitely many generations so that the ancestor of any individual is directly at the tip of the wave.
+Thus, the wave at a given time is generated (or pulled) by few extremal individuals close to the tip and is said to be {\it fully pulled}.
+See bottom left panel of Fig~\ref{fig:4pannelsprofiles}.